First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

-The $\Jpsi$ yield originates from three contributions: coherent and incoherent production, as well as feed-down from $\psi^\prime$ diffractive photoproduction.
-The yield from incoherent production, $N^{\rm inc}_{\Jpsi}$, was computed in each $\mant$ range as $N^{\rm inc}_{\Jpsi} =N_{\Jpsi}/(1+f_{\rm C}+f_{\rm D})$, where $f_{\rm C}$ ($f_{\rm D}$) is the ratio of the number of $\Jpsi$ from coherent (feed-down) to incoherent production.
-These ratios were determined from a binned extended likelihood fit to the transverse-momentum distribution of the $\Jpsi$ yield in the range ${3.0<m_{\mu\mu}< 3.2}$~GeV$/c^2$.
+The \fC and \fD ratios were determined from a binned extended likelihood fit to the transverse-momentum distribution of the $\Jpsi$ yield in the range ${3.0<m_{\mu\mu}< 3.2}$~GeV$/c^2$.
 The $\Jpsi$ yields were obtained by performing in each bin a fit to the invariant mass distribution, using the model described above.
 The fit to the transverse-momentum distribution is shown in the right panel of Fig.~\ref{fig:fits}.
 The data were fitted to the sum of five templates.
-Four of them come from the STARlight Monte Carlo~\cite{Klein:2016yzr} and describe the contributions of coherent and incoherent production of both $\Jpsi$ and $\psi^\prime$, which are assumed to be transversely polarised.
+Four of them, describing the contributions of coherent and incoherent production of both \Jpsi and $\psi^\prime$, are obtained with the STARlight Monte Carlo.
+The charmonium states are assumed to be transversely polarised as expected for photoproduction processes~\cite{ALICE:2023svb}.
+The shape of the transverse momentum distribution is given by the target form factor which in turn is obtained by the Fourier transform of the target profile in the impact-parameter space.
+This presents the physics modelling implemented in STARlight.
+It is known that STARlight does not describe correctly the shape of coherent $\Jpsi$ production in the range $\pt < 0.11$ GeV/$c$~\cite{ALICE:2021tyx} when using the default value of the parameters for the nuclear form factor.
+At the same time, the data can be described using a different value that was found by reweighting the STARlight templates.
+The template corresponding to coherent \Jpsi production is the only one affected by such a procedure.
+Moreover, whereas the effect of the reweighting is important for $\pt<0.2$~GeV/$c$, which is outside the kinematic region of the measurement presented here and contains about 99\% of the coherent cross section, it corresponds to no more than a 2\% modification of the final incoherent \Jpsi cross section in the lowest \mant range.
 Note that the STARlight implementation of the incoherent process does not include the dissociative contribution.
 For this reason a fifth template was added, which uses the H1 parameterisation of dissociative production off protons~\cite{H1:2013okq}.
 In this parametrisation, the values corresponding to the H1 high-energy sample were used.
 Although the parameters were obtained for free protons, they describe well the shape of the distribution, as shown in Fig.~\ref{fig:fits}.
-The template for coherent $\Jpsi$ production was tuned to describe the shape of data at low $\mant$.
-The normalisation of the templates to account for feed-down was constrained taking into account the acceptance and efficiency of each decay channel and the measured ratio $R$ of the coherent $\psi'$ to $\Jpsi$ cross sections~\cite{ALICE:2021gpt}, thus leaving the normalisations of the templates describing coherent, incoherent and dissociative $\Jpsi$ photoproduction as free parameters.
-The value of $R$ was assumed to be the same for the ratio of incoherent cross sections, which has not yet been measured.
+The measured ratio $R$ of the coherent $\psi'$ to $\Jpsi$ cross sections~\cite{ALICE:2021gpt} fixes the normalisation of the $\psi^\prime$ templates; here the acceptance and efficiency of each decay channel is taken into account.
+This leaves the normalisations of the templates describing coherent, incoherent and dissociative $\Jpsi$ photoproduction as free parameters.
+The value of $R$ was assumed to be the same for the ratio of incoherent cross sections, which has not yet been measured in heavy-ion collisions, but was measured at HERA by the H1~\cite{H1:2002yab} and ZEUS~\cite{ZEUS:2022sxn} Collaborations in electron--proton collisions and found in agreement with the value of $R$ measured by ALICE~\cite{ALICE:2021gpt} for coherent \Jpsi production in Pb--Pb collisions.
+The $\chi^2$ per degree of freedom of the fit is 1.13.
 The values for $f_{\rm C}$ and $f_{\rm D}$ are listed in Table~\ref{tab:results}.

 The photonuclear cross section in each $\mant$ interval was computed as